fundacionjala/enforce-gradle-plugin/_docs/retrieve.md

 #### **Parameters**

-This task has two parameters called ***files*** and ***destination***, where the first parameter is used to download  specifics files.
-It supports files and folders, another one is used to indicate destination of files that will be downloaded.
+This task has three parameters called ***files***, ***destination*** and ***all***, where the first parameter is used to download  specifics files.
+It supports files and folders, the second one is used to indicate destination of files that will be downloaded and the third one is used to avoid confirm message and overwrite existing files.

 ## Executing Retrieve task